Aruã people: Migrations and relocations

 Because of these migrations and relocations, the Aruã disappeared from the Marajó Archipelago in the 19th Century.
-In 1816, there were still 279 Aruã in Rebordelo.
+In 1816, there were still 279 Aruã in Rebordello.
 The last probably disappeared from the area after the Revolt of the Cabanos between 1834 and 1836.

 Also in French Guiana the Aruã were enslaved.
 Between 1701 and 1727, they joined the French on an expedition back to the Marajó Bay to attack the Portuguese.
 At the start, they laid siege to the village Murubira on the island Mosqueiro for a year.
 Later, they settled in Jesuit missions on the coast.
 For example from 1738 to 1744, a missionary called Lombard gathered a group of Aruã together with other peoples in Ouanary.

 In what was later called Amapá, Pierre Barrère recorded a presence of the Aruã on the south of the Amapá Grande River in 1743, noting their ability as seamen.
 Part of the Aruã settled along the Uaçá River, where they mixed with the Galibi, the Marworno and other peoples.
 Around 1890, they still spoke among each other in the Aruã language.
 However by 1926, no-one could be found anymore who spoke it.
 The mixed group later self-designated as the Galibi Marworno, and speaks Karipúna French Creole and Portuguese.